hemerajs/hemera/packages/hemera-nats-streaming/README.md

 ### Limitations
 - Only JSON support
 - NATS Streaming subscriptions do not support wildcards.
+- Messages from NATS-Streaming are forwarded to a NATS subscriber.
+We can only support request / reply semantic to ensure message acknowledgement.

 ### Documentation
 Look in the source code all options are well documented.